-For each of the three preceding financial years ended 31 March 2015, members of our Group declared dividends of nil, HK\$4.5 million and HK\$60.0 million, representing approximately nil, 11.4% and 96.3% of the respective year's net profit attributable to shareholders.
+For each of the three preceding financial years ended 31 March 2014 and the eight months ended 30 November 2014, members of our Group declared dividends of nil, nil, HK\$4.5 million and nil, representing approximately nil, nil, 11.4% and nil of the respective period's net profit attributable to shareholders.
 On 15 January 2014, a member of our Group declared and paid interim dividends of HK\$4.5 million from its working capital to shareholders.
-The declared dividends of HK\$60.0 million were paid from our internal resources in April 2015.
 Our Directors consider that there is no material adverse impact on our Group's financial and liquidity position arising out of the dividend payments.